Like all opioids, oxycodone (brand name OxyContin) is a pain medication that can also create a “high” if taken at high doses.

 What Are the Risks of an OxyContin High?

 The first and most immediate risk of oxycodone high is an overdose.
-When opioids bind in the brain, they produce a number of effects, including suppression of the hindbrain, which is responsible for our automatic urge to breath.
+When opioids bind in the brain, they produce a number of effects, including suppression of the hindbrain, which is responsible for our automatic urge to breathe.
 If this is suppressed, the body can spontaneously stop breathing.
 This is called an opioid overdose.

 An OxyContin overdose causes the following symptoms:[4]